OrkoHunter/orkohunter/content/blog/2025-03-31-work-is-life-too/index.md

 At the standup, my favorite engineer said, _“Nice work, man.”_ It meant the world to me.
 However, another one sort of joked - _“Well, now we all have to catch up because Himanshu has worked over the weekend.”_

 For me, that weekend was more meaningful than any trip or party I could’ve gone on to.
 I was lit up.
 That’s what I want more people to feel, every once in a while.
-As Charles Bukowski would say, _go all the way_.
+As Charles Bukowski would say, _if you are going to try, go all the way_.

 ## Don’t Just Work.
 Care About What You Build.